oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 9: Check Variables in Workflow Tree

 1. At this point, check the Variables in your Workflow Tree.
-You will notice there are 2 new workflow variables automatically created under Variables.
+You will notice there are two new workflow variables automatically created under Variables.

 2. The two Variables created are **TaskOutcome** with a static Id **TASK_OUTCOME** and **Approver** with Static ID **APPROVER**.

   ![Check Variables](./images/check-variables.png " ")

-*Note:The developer can choose to set the Human Task properties Approver and TaskOutcome to these Workflow Variables.
-At runtime, when the Human Task activity has completed , i.e when the actual owner of the task has approved, rejected or completed the task, the approver and the task outcome values are saved into the Workflow Variables and can be used later by other workflow activities .
-Alternatively, the developer can choose to ignore the outcome and approver details, and in that case delete those auto-generated Workflow variables and leave the corresponding Task attributes empty.*
+*Note: The developer can choose to set the Human Task properties Approver and TaskOutcome to these Workflow Variables.
+At runtime, when the Human Task activity has been completed, i.e., when the actual owner of the task has approved, rejected, or completed the task, the approver and the task outcome values are saved into the Workflow Variables and can be used later by other workflow activities.
+Alternatively, the developer can choose to ignore the outcome and approver details and, in that case, delete those auto-generated Workflow variables and leave the corresponding Task attributes empty.*

 ## Task 10: Configure Raise Appointment Request Parameters